-Eng earned inclusion for her short film Harold Gold's POISON and has come up the industry ranks with internships at Spyglass Entertainment and HSI Productions, serving as an assistant at PRETTYBIRD and as an executive assistant for filmmaker Michael Mann.
+Eng earned inclusion for her short film Horace Gold's POISON and has come up the industry ranks with internships at Spyglass Entertainment and HSI Productions, serving as an assistant at PRETTYBIRD and as an executive assistant for filmmaker Michael Mann.
 She recently directed a spec commercial as a fellow of the CDDP.
 Eng was one of six promising talents selected from some 400 CDDP applicants to benefit from an industry workshop, mentorship and support in the making of a spec piece of their own choosing.
-Eng's spec PSA centers on Homebody Industries in Los Angeles, a rehab group which gives a second chance to gang members, ex-cons and others, putting them on a positive path to career advancement.
-Eng's piece focuses on acclaimed actor Richard Cabral (American Crime, Lethal Weapon), a Homebody alum.
+Eng's spec PSA centers on Homeboy Industries in Los Angeles, a rehab group which gives a second chance to gang members, ex-cons and others, putting them on a positive path to career advancement.
+Eng's piece focuses on acclaimed actor Richard Cabral (American Crime, Lethal Weapon), a Homeboy alum.

 Mulcahy garnered her Showcase slot on the strength of her short titled ZT: Zero Tolerance, which she described as a "hyperbolic" piece meant to be a comedy yet carrying a serious message about sexual harassment.
 Mulcahy is currently developing her first feature film, teaming with the same writer colleague whom she worked with on ZT.
 Also involved in the feature is a producer from the Final Destination movie franchise.